LeonardoAcquaroli/raisins_and_mushrooms/presentation.md

 ## [1] 0.8622222
 ```

-#### Given that we found heteroskedasticity, we perform the same model with the robust option.
+#### Given that we found heteroscedasticity, we perform the same model with the robust option.

 ```r